laszuba/laszuba.github.io/projects/mini_whip.md

 # {{ page.title }}

 I currently have two different antennas for testing.
-A 20 m band dipole at home in Toronto, and an small, active [PA0RDT][miniwhip] mini-whip that travels to wherever I am currently living.
+A 20 m band dipole at home in Toronto, and a small, active [PA0RDT][miniwhip] mini-whip that travels to wherever I am currently living.

-The mini-whip is an active antenna, originally designed for longwave and mediumwave reception, but that works well all the way up through the shortwave bands.
+The mini-whip is an active antenna, originally designed for long wave and medium wave reception, but that works well all the way up through the shortwave bands.
 Mine is built in a piece of PVC pipe.
 A couple part substitutions had to be made, as one of the transistors is a TO39 metal can device (2N5109) that is challenging to find.
 It was replaced by a SOT223 package device with similar, if not better performance.

 ![Mini-whip in its plastic pipe]({{ site.url }}/images/antennas/mini-whip-full.jpg)